You may be surprised that some plants that can help keep flies away are already growing in your yard.

 Some chrysanthemum flowers release a natural insecticide called pyrethrin that repels insects, including flies.

-Plant chrysanthemums (Chrysanthemum cinerariaefolium) around entryways to your home or in your garden to create a natural fly barrier.
+Plant chrysanthemums (Chrysanthemum cinerariaefolium) near your home or garden entrances.
+They help form a natural barrier against flies.
 The flowers also make a lovely addition to any yard or patio.

 11. Marigolds

-With their pungent odor and dense foliage, marigolds act as a natural barrier against flies and other pests seeking entry into your yard or garden.
+Marigolds have a strong smell and thick leaves.
+They create a natural barrier against flies and pests entering your yard or garden.

 Therefore, plant clumps of marigolds around the perimeter of gathering areas.
-You can also plant them near doorways leading into your home, and anywhere else flies tend to congregate.
+You can plant them near doorways leading into your home and anywhere else flies congregate.

-The strong smell will drive flies away to find another location more suitable to their needs.
+The pungent smell will drive flies away to find another location more suitable for their needs.

 12. Mint